jtdaugherty/brick/docs/guide.rst

 * ``Brick.Keybindings.KeyDispatcher``: specifying handlers and
   dispatching incoming key events to them.

-Brick provides a complete working example of the custom keybinding API in ``programs/CustomKeybindingDemo.hs``.
-This section of the User Guide describes the API at a high level.
-More detailed documentation on how to use the API, including a step-by-step process for using it, can be found in the module documentation for ``Brick.Keybindings.KeyDispatcher``.
+This section of the User Guide describes the API at a high level, but Brick also provides a complete working example of the custom keybinding API in ``programs/CustomKeybindingDemo.hs`` and provides detailed documentation on how to use the API, including a step-by-step process for using it, in the module documentation for ``Brick.Keybindings.KeyDispatcher``.

 The following table compares Brick application design decisions and runtime behaviors in a typical application compared to one that uses the